 I spent too many years trying to change my wife, thinking it would improve our marriage.
 I believe that my wife would acknowledge that she took the same approach.

 Eventually, I realized that the only person I could change was myself.
 So when I worked on becoming a better husband, our relationship improved.

 It was in becoming a better husband that I received a better wife.
-I am not suggesting that you work on self-improvement to receive a better wife.
+I am not suggesting that you work on self-improvement to obtain a better wife.
 If that is your motive, it will fail miserably.

 Please re-read the preceding paragraph.
 It bears repeating.
-Trust me; becoming a better version of yourself is its own reward.
+Trust me; becoming a better version of yourself is its reward.

 After many years of marriage, I have discovered that a better husband seeks guidance from his wife in understanding her needs, is thoughtful, kind, and aspires to be a worthy companion.

 A better husband seeks guidance from his wife in understanding her needs.

 A better husband asks his wife what she needs.
 As men, we may think our wives need financial security, a confident leader, and a problem-solver.

 Maybe your wife longs for intimacy, a yearning to be known, accepted and loved for who they are.
 But this is not always the case.

 What your wife needs and what you think she needs may not be the same.